divijakinger/resumerover/README.md

 5. Upload resumes and experience the future of recruiting!

-## 🎩 Contribution Guidelines

-We welcome contributions!
-Whether you're a coding wizard, UI/UX virtuoso, or just passionate about recruitment, join us on this adventure.
-Check out our [contribution guidelines](CONTRIBUTING.md) to get started.

 ## 📝 License

 This project is licensed under the [MIT License](LICENSE).

-## 📬 Contact Us

-Have questions, ideas, or just want to chat?
-Reach out to us at [resume.rover@example.com](mailto:resume.rover@example.com).

----

 Remember, with ResumeRover, the stars align for seamless hiring.
 Embrace the future of recruitment! 🌠 Happy hiring!